 Well first Matt, it seems firstly that one of the major sights I was going to see has an advisory 3 kilometers exclusion zone around it.
 Volcanic activity has increased in Indonesia in the last year or so causing a chain reaction.
 Mount Merapi on Java erupted and although that appears safe now, Krakatoa has also starting erupting & isn't considered safe to approach.

 To make matters more scary, a 22 year old acquaintance of my sisters friends died a few days ago of in Indonesia.
 The death has been linked to food poisoning though it will take an autopsy to determine was it the food poisoning that killed her or a reaction to the medication that was given to her to combat it.

 How can I limit the danger of getting good poison over there and does it happen to alot of food poisoning.
 This is the second major incident in the last year where a young person acquainted to someone I know, died or almost died.
 The other was a young Australian man who gashed his leg while surfiing in Bali.
 He got blood poisoning & had to be air ambulanced to Cairns cause the medical facilities in Indonesia weren't aqequate.
 After an induced coma and getting bits of him amputated, he's luckily still alive but disabled.

-Indonesia sounds really dodgy. about 7 years ago
+Indonesia sounds really dodgy. over 7 years ago

 Hi, More questions and thanks to everyone who's taken the time to answer so far.